kkokay07/pq-genetics/README.md

 - Email: **kkokay07@gmail.com**
 - Ask me any metric you want to calculate, and I will provide ready-to-run codes along with detailed instructions.

 ---

-## Folder Structure

-Each folder corresponds to a specific analysis or metric:
-1. **Inbreeding Coefficients (F_GRM, F_UNI, F_HOM):** Contains scripts and data for calculating and visualizing inbreeding coefficients using tools like PLINK.
----

 ## Usage